jonathanfleming135/Arduino-Bike-Speedometer/README.md

 Furthermore, knowing how frequently the tire rotated allowed me to calculate the current velocity of the bike.
 To get the most accurate readings, this was updated every two seconds.

-In the end, the final product looked like this and displayed Distance travelled (km), velocity (km/h), and time (h:mm).
+In the end, the final product displayed the Distance travelled (km), velocity (km/h), and time (h:mm).

 ![unnamed](https://user-images.githubusercontent.com/14278780/51433899-7d5cdf80-1c0a-11e9-8c58-6eea8e731214.jpg)